Rolls-Royce Phantom VI: Notable owners

-Up to her death in 2022, Elizabeth II had two Rolls-Royce Phantom VI automobiles – the 1977 Silver Jubilee Car and a more conventional 1986 model.
+Up to her death in 2022, Elizabeth II had two Rolls-Royce Phantom VI cars – the 1977 Silver Jubilee Car and a more conventional 1986 model.
 These vehicles were the two main official state cars until the introduction of the two Bentley State Limousines in 2002.

-When it was used by Elizabeth II, the standard Spirit of Ecstasy hood ornament was replaced by a model of Saint George slaying the dragon.
+When it was used by Elizabeth II, the standard Spirit of Ecstasy bonnet mascot was replaced by a model of Saint George slaying the dragon.

 Nataša Pirc Musar, President of Slovenia, also owns a Phantom VI; it was previously owned by Princess Alexandra, The Honourable Lady Ogilvy.

 Legacy

 Three other Phantom models were built between 1995 and 1997, also by order of the Sultan of Brunei.
 This car was named Rolls-Royce Cloudesque and sometimes referred to as Rolls-Royce Phantom VII.
 The exterior is reminiscent of a stretched Phantom V Limousine; the extra length being added at the B-pillar.
 The boot is redesigned, looking more like that of a Silver Seraph.
 The headlights were designed in a Silver Cloud III style (but with chromed eyelids), hence the name Cloudesque.